nitidbit/lexicon/DEVELOPERS.md

 ### Later

+- Don't require localeCode in new Lexicon(), i.e. change the signature so it's: constructor(contentByLocale: ContentByLocale,
+                  filename: string,
+                  subset: KeyPath = '',
+                  localeCode: LocaleCode = DEFAULT_LOCALE_CODE
+                  )

+- I wish I could define the Lexicon I need in each module so I wasn't passing them all around.
+Yet I still want the editor to access them all.

 - Editor can check types of content, e.g. must be a number, date, or list has elements of a particular shape {question: ___, answer: ___}